On the conformal walk dimension: Quasisymmetric uniformization for symmetric diffusions: Framework and results

-In our construction, the vertical edge weights play a more central role and the value of horizontal edge weights are less important.
+In our construction, the vertical edge weights play a more central role and the values of horizontal edge weights are less important.
 The weight of the vertical edge between $B \in \sS_n, B' \in \sS_{n-1}$ can be interpreted as the relative diameter under the $\theta$-metric.
-More precisely, let us define the \emph{relative diameter} of $B \in \sS_n, n \ge 1$ as \be \rho(B):=\frac{\diam(B,\theta)}{\diam(B',\theta)},\ee where $B' \in \sS_{n-1}$ is such that there is a vertical edge between $B'$ and $B$ ($B'$ is the parent of $B$ in the tree of vertical edges).
+To describe the data required in our construction of the metric, suppose for the moment that $\theta$ is a metric on $X$ with the desired properties, and let us define the \emph{relative diameter} of $B \in \sS_n, n \ge 1$ as

+where $B' \in \sS_{n-1}$ is such that there is a vertical edge between $B'$ and $B$ ($B'$ is the parent of $B$ in the tree of vertical edges).
 It turns out that the `relative diameter' in \eqref{e:reldiam} contains enough information about $\theta$ to reconstruct the metric $\theta$ (up to bi-Lipschitz equivalence).
-So, we could reduce the problem of construction of $\theta \in \sJ(X,d)$ to constructing the function $\rho(\cdot)$ on $\coprod_{n \ge 1} \sS_n$; see Theorem \ref{t:qscomb}.
+Hence we could reduce the problem of construction of $\theta \in \sJ(X,d)$ to constructing the function $\rho(\cdot)$ on $\coprod_{n \ge 1} \sS_n$; see Theorem \ref{t:qscomb}.

 It is therefore enough to construct $\rho(\cdot)$ in \eqref{e:reldiam}.
 Next, we describe two key conditions that the relative diameter $\rho(\cdot)$ defined in \eqref{e:reldiam} must satisfy.
-For a ball $B \in \sS_{n-1}, n \ge 1$, let us denote by $\Gam_{n}(B)$ the set of horizontal paths in $\sS_n$ defined by
+For a ball $B \in \sS_{n-1}, n \ge 1$, let us denote by $\Gamma_{n}(B)$ the set of horizontal paths in $\sS_n$ defined by